 - Etihad A380 Review (First Class)

-I include this section because if you fly the CRJ-200 out of DCA, you’ll need to board from the dreaded Gate 35X (bus to the plane).
+I include this section because if you fly the CRJ-200 out of DCA, you’ll need to board from the dreaded Gate 35X (you take an escalator to the basement of the terminal where you board a bus to take to the plane).
 I flew from BWI to PHL and was excited to see that I would board the CRJ-200 from a real gate.
 You’ll also notice that the plan is barely larger than the luggage cart.

 The CRJ-200 sports 50 economy seats in a 2-2 configuration.
 There is no first class cabin.
 The extremely small bathroom is located in the rear of the plane.